Ahmed-HydroAI/Efficient3DNowcasting/README.md

 The tested variants include:

 - Standard 3D convolution
-- Depthwise convolution
+- Depthwise 3D convolution
-- Grouped convolution
+- Grouped 3D convolution
+- Ghost 3D convolution
+- Shift 3D convolution
 - R(2+1)D convolution
 - Hybrid convolution (mixed standard 2D+3D)
-- Ghost convolution

-All models share a unified 3D U-Net-based architecture and are trained, validated, and evaluated on five years (2016–2020) of UK radar data at 5-minute intervals and 1 km resolution (grid size: 512 × 512).
+All models share a unified 3D Residual U-Net-based architecture and are trained, validated, and evaluated on five years (2016–2020) of UK radar data at 5-minute intervals and 1 km resolution (grid size: 512 × 512).

 The models use a consistent **4-frame input / 12-frame output** configuration in a sequence-to-sequence prediction setting, enabling direct comparison of computational complexity, runtime, and predictive skill.